 While 2 Jennifer contains a few speed bumps, by overlooking the shortcomings they might enjoy an interesting movie, with a refreshing storytelling, while dealing the real possibilities of celebrity stalking, a fan-films venturing into the next realm of horrors, life intimidating art.
 Regardless, a third film is rumored in the works, and why not, with the crazy ending to this flick, more indie creations may soon follow horror fans home.

-This review was originally published on the now defunct Rogue Cinema website in October 2016 with 1,683 views.
+This review was originally published on the now defunct Rogue Cinema website in October 2016.

 TAGLINE: 2 Violent.
 2 Horrifying.
 2 Jennifer.